 I could stand some inspiration, and maybe you can too.
 Besides, who doesn’t really, really like Tom Hanks?
 Beloved as the A-lister is, maybe he hasn’t always felt that comfortable being Tom.
 Not so comfortable as he clearly is now.
 Let’s find out.
 CONTINUE READING →

 Truth be told, I’m more familiar with a naughty pleasure, Kate McKinnon’s imitations of the superstar on “Saturday Night Live.”
 That’s all the Justin Bieber I have witnessed for years.
 Rather than, for instance, following him on Twitter (where he has 56.6 million followers).
 No malice intended toward the young singer.
 Just about anything Kate McKinnon does on “Saturday Night Live” makes me laugh really hard.

 Yet the guy is still pulling in the moolah, and so I’ll lead off with Justin Bieber while pursuing our latest theme of wondering, “What makes some people tick?”.

-The kid just had a birthday, March 1.
+The big-deal singer just had a birthday, March 1.
 Making him just 21.
-Think you could have handled that celebrity any better than he has?
+Think you could have handled all that celebrity any better than he has?
 CONTINUE READING →